crazzybrad/LEDMATRIX-NASCAR-PLUGIN/README.md

 ## Install

-From the LEDMatrix web interface, open **Plugins**, then install from a custom GitHub URL once this folder is published as its own repo.
+From the LEDMatrix web interface, open **Plugins**, then install from a custom GitHub URL

 For local development against an LEDMatrix checkout: